TrueSciPhi logo

 Themes and summary (AI-generated based on podcaster-provided show and episode descriptions):

-➤ arXiv astronomy papers • galaxy formation, dwarfs, mergers, disks • Milky Way archaeology, chemical abundances, star clusters • black holes, supernovae, transients • dark matter, cosmology, gravitational lensing • exoplanets, interstellar objects, technosignatures • machine learning
+➤ arXiv astronomy paper discussions • Milky Way formation, mergers, stellar populations, globular clusters • galaxies at high redshift (JWST/ALMA), cosmic web • black holes, supernovae, FRBs, pulsars • dark matter, lensing, cosmology • exoplanets, habitability, technosignatures • machine learning in astronomy

-This podcast is a biweekly discussion of recent astronomy and astrophysics papers posted to arXiv, hosted by professional astronomers.
-Across the episodes, the conversations survey a broad range of research areas while emphasizing how new data and modern analysis methods are reshaping current questions in the field.
+This podcast is a biweekly discussion of recent astronomy and astrophysics research papers posted to arXiv, hosted by University of Surrey astronomers.
+Across the episodes, the hosts survey a wide range of current results, often connecting new observations to broader questions about how galaxies, stars, planets, and cosmic structure form and evolve.

 Episodes: